Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Aspiriant was formed in 2008.
 Although Aspiriant is principally owned by holding companies, a number of firm employees have stakes in its ownership.

-Aspiriant advisors hold several certifications, including Certified Financial Planner™ (CFP®), chartered financial analyst (CFA), certified public accountant (CPA), certified investment management analyst (CIMA), chartered alternative investment analyst (CAIA), certified divorce financial analyst (CDFA), certified private wealth advisor (CPWA) and accredited estate planner (AEP).
+Aspiriant's team of advisors hold several financial certifications, including the Certified Financial Planner™ (CFP®), chartered financial analyst (CFA), certified public accountant (CPA), certified investment management analyst (CIMA), chartered alternative investment analyst (CAIA), certified divorce financial analyst (CDFA), certified private wealth advisor (CPWA) and accredited estate planner (AEP) designations.

 Aspiriant Client Types and Minimum Account Sizes